cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/http-restful-api-v3/metrics.rst

 or |---| in the case of Dataset metrics |---| since a Dataset was created; or as a ``start`` and ``end`` to define a specific range and return a series of data points.

+By default, queries without a time range retrieve a value based on ``aggregate=true``.

 .. list-table::
    :widths: 20 80
    :header-rows: 1